kbass40/Online-Banking-System/README.md

 ---

 ## Overview of Setup
-disscuss databases used, programming language frameworks, Google Cloud services, authentication / authorization, CI service, repo, and configuration management (2 paragraphs)
+disscuss databases used, programming language frameworks, authentication / authorization, repo, and configuration management (2 paragraphs)

 For our deployment program we used Google App Engine and for the continuous integration server we used TravisCI.
 TravisCI runs all of our unit tests, integration tests, and end-to-end tests in three different stages in the pipeline.
-The
+At the end of the end-to-end tests, the server deploys our application to Google App Engine.
+For GAE, we have our main OBS application linked to the microservices service as a subdomain.
+Using a dispatch file, we are able to route any requests by the main domain to the subdomain.

 ---